ParadoxalCorp/FelixBot/greetings-farewell.md

 ## Tags

-When setting up your greetings message, you can use a few tags which will be replaced according to the context, here's the list of the tags you can use:
+When setting up your greetings and farewells message, you can use a few tags which will be replaced according to the context, here's the list of the tags you can use:

 * `%USER%` => Will be replaced by the mention of the user who just joined, like `@Baguette`.
 This tag isn't available for the farewell message
 * `%USERNAME%` => Will be replaced by the username of the user who just joined, like `Baguette`